-1. a) Describe the Haber or Contact process for the manufacture of sulphuric acid.

-- 2. Concentrated sulphuric acid acts as a dehydrating agent.
-What does it mean?

-- 3. Write equations to show how concentrated sulphuric acid reacts with:

-- a.
-Zinc

-- b.
-Magnesium
+- 1. a) Describe the Haber or Contact process for the manufacture of sulphuric acid. - b) Why is sulphur trioxide formed in this process not absorbed directly in water? - 2.
+Concentrated sulphuric acid acts as a dehydrating agent.
+What does it mean? - 3.
+Write equations to show how concentrated sulphuric acid reacts with: - a.
+Zinc - b.
+Magnesium - c.

-- c.
 Carbon